Dinorwig Quarry Photography Workshops Eryri (Snowdonia)

 • Is the host photographer an experienced teacher?

-• What fitness levels are required to attend the Dinorwig Slate Quarry workshop?
+• What fitness levels are required to attend Dinorwig Slate Quarry workshop?

 • What do I need to bring with me on the workshop?